ejde/fantasy-hockey-analysis/README.md

 ## Future Improvements

-- **Available Players**: Search for available players categorized by position (Forwards, Defense, Goalies), and generate specific claims or drops from the team
+- **Find players**: Search for available players based on recommendations, and generate specific claims or drops from the team.
+Will likely experiment with langchain, an agent framework or the assistants API from OpenAI.
-- **Full Automation for Data Upload**: Use SDKs (e.g., Google Cloud or AWS) to automate uploading data files.
 - **Advanced Visualization**: Add more charts and visual aids to show changes in team performance after applying recommendations.
 - **User Preferences**: Allow customization of AI recommendation settings, such as risk tolerance or positional needs.

 ## Troubleshooting

 - **Cannot Connect to Google Gemini**: Check your API key and ensure it is correctly set in the environment variables.
-- **Session State Issues**: Ensure that Streamlit session state (`st.session_state`) is being correctly updated across pages.
 - **Button Actions Not Reflecting**: Sometimes buttons may need to use `st.experimental_set_query_params()` for proper reruns.

 ## Contributions